harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ### JBOK (Just a bunch of keys) wallets formats (deprecated)

 JBOK-style wallets are a deprecated form of wallet that originated from the Bitcoin Core client wallet.
 Bitcoin Core client wallet would create 100 [private key][]/[public key][] pairs automatically via a Psuedo-Random-Number Generator (PRNG) for use.
-Once all these keys are consumed or the RPC call [keypoolrefill][rpc keypoolrefill] is run, another 100 key pairs would be created.
+Once all these keys are consumed or the [RPC][] call [keypoolrefill][rpc keypoolrefill] is run, another 100 key pairs would be created.
 This created considerable difficulty in backing up one’s keys, considering backups have to be run manually to save the newly generated private keys.
-If a new key pair set had been generated, used, then lost prior to a backup, the stored satoshis are likely lost forever.
+If a new key pair set had been generated, used, then lost prior to a backup, the stored [satoshis][] are likely lost forever.
 Many older-style mobile wallets followed a similar format, but only generated a new private key upon user demand.

-This wallet type is being actively phased out and strongly discouraged from being used to store significant amounts of bitcoin due to the security and backup difficulty.
+This wallet type is being actively phased out and strongly discouraged from being used to store significant amounts of satoshis due to the security and backup difficulty.